-1-4 Units: 60-300 hours of work experience, per term, SC, DG, CSU This course is for students who have declared Health & Human Services as a major, have taken classes in the major, and are employed, participating in an internship or volunteering within the community health service field.
+This course is for students who have declared Health and Human Services as a major, have taken classes in the major, and are employed, participating in an internship or volunteering within the community health service field.
 Students will develop marketable skills in preparation for employment or advancement within their current job.
 To participate in the HHS-099 course, students must complete the required forms and attend a mandatory orientation meeting.
 Students, with employer/supervisor and instructor approval, will develop and successfully complete a learning objective for each unit of credit enrolled.
-Additionally, student must work 75 paid hours or 60 non-paid hours for each unit of credit earned.
+Additionally, students must work 75 paid hours or 60 non-paid hours for each unit of credit earned.